 Mortenson stacking up first modular project of its kind in Seattle

 SEATTLE (Oct.
-25, 2018) – General contractor Mortenson is currently assembling the South Lake Union citizenM hotel designed by Gensler’s Seattle office, which is slated to open in last summer 2019.
+25, 2018) – General contractor Mortenson is currently assembling the South Lake Union citizenM hotel designed by Gensler’s Seattle office, which is slated to open in the summer of 2019.
 Construction workers have been stacking the hotel modular units like Lego blocks atop a traditionally constructed concrete podium.

 citizenM is the first full volumetric modular hotel built from separate units.
 The various parts of the modular units are assembled at citizenM’s factory in Europe where workers make the bed, hang the TV and lock the doors.
 The prefabricated rooms are then wrapped in plastic, pressurized to keep windows in place, and shipped to the construction site, ready to become the next citizenM hotel.

 This design and delivery method, known as structural modular design, is widely adopted in Europe, Asia and Australia, but is a first-of-its-kind for Seattle hospitality.
 The citizenM hotel units were manufactured and produced under the supervision of full-time inspectors, including City of Seattle LNI, then the entire set of units were shipped on one private vessel from Europe to Seattle.
 Each room was fully protected with an air and water barrier that remains in place during the installation process.

 “citizenM’s modular design provides many advantages over traditional construction methods — including shorter construction schedules, consistent quality control and reduced site disruption,” said Phil Greany, a General Manager with Mortenson, which has developed complex projects in the Northwest for over 34 years, exceeding $5 billion in value.
 “Our focus on leading-edge construction technology makes our team uniquely qualified to bring the first citizenM hotel to Seattle.”